markward/local_autogroup/README.md

 ## Changelog

+* v2.0
+  * Added support for defining multiple grouping sets on one course
+  * Sort modules are now fully modular
+  * Added new sort module for Totara positional assignments
 * v1.1
   * Fixed a bug which would have resulted in roles being removed from all groupsets across a site
   * Changed default permissions for plugin files